okta/terraform-provider-okta/README.md

 To contribute, please read the contribution guidelines: [Contributing to Terraform - Okta Provider](.github/CONTRIBUTING.md)

 Issues on GitHub are intended to be related to bugs or feature requests with provider codebase.
-See https://www.terraform.io/docs/extend/community/index.html for a list of community resources to ask questions about Terraform.
+See [Plugin SDK Community](https://www.terraform.io/docs/extend/community/index.html) for a list of community resources to ask questions about Terraform.